Jerry Yanuyanutawa: Professional career

-In July 2013, he signed for Scottish side Glasgow Warriors joining fellow flying Fijian, Nikola Matawalu He was part of the Warriors side that won the 2015 Pro12 Grand Final.

-A Warrior Nation favourite he left the club at the end of the 2015-16 season to go to Australia.
+In July 2013, he signed for Scottish side Glasgow Warriors joining fellow flying Fijian, Nikola Matawalu He was part of the Warriors side that won the 2015 Pro12 Grand Final.He left the club at the end of the 2015-16 season to go to Australia.

 International career

 He grew up in Fiji, where he represented their Under 21 side.
 He was later capped by the senior side.

 Teaching

 Yanuyanutawa is now a teacher in Canberra, Australia.